2026 Universal Orlando Planning Guide

 Universal Orlando Park Tickets

 If you’re looking for a deal on park tickets, Get Away Today will save you the most money on Universal Orlando tickets.
-This is especially true if you’re doing a longer trip, as Get Away Today has a ‘Buy 2 days, get 3 days free’ special.
+This is especially true if you’re doing a longer trip, as Get Away Today often has a ‘Buy 2 days, get 3 days free’ special.
 With more and more to do at Universal Orlando, spending several days in the parks is highly recommended–especially if you’re staying in a nearby hotel and want to do some partial days (also recommended).

 I am a fan of the Park-to-Park tickets if you can swing spending extra.
 This is because Universal did something really ingenious when it built Diagon Alley, and that was connecting the two Wizarding Worlds of Harry Potter via the Hogwarts Express.